-"Global Wealth Management
+Global Wealth Management

 Global Wealth Management provides investment advice and solutions to private clients, in particular in the ultra high net worth and high net worth segments.
-Clients benefit from Global Wealth Management's comprehensive set of capabilities, including wealth planning, investing, lending, asset protection, philanthropy, corporate and banking services as well as family office services in collaboration with the Investment Bank and Asset Management.
+Clients benefit from Global Wealth Management's comprehensive set of capabilities, including wealth planning, investing, lending, asset protection, philanthropy, corporate and banking services, as well as family office services in collaboration with the Investment Bank and Asset Management.
 Global Wealth Management has a global footprint, with the US representing its largest market.
+Clients are served through local offices and dedicated advisors.

 In January 2020, UBS announced an expansion of its collaboration with the Investment Bank and an intention to make its Global Family Office capabilities available to 1,500 clients.
 Ultra high net worth client relationships and advisors will be integrated into regional business.
-UBS will also create three distinct business units in EMEA - Europe, Central and Eastern Europe, and Middle East and Africa - to better capture the diverse opportunities in these markets.
+UBS will also create three distinct business units in EMEA -Europe, Central and Eastern Europe, and Middle East and Africa - to better capture the diverse opportunities in these markets.
 In the newly established Global Capital Markets team, UBS will combine its Investment Product Services unit and Investment Bank teams.
-Refer to "Global Wealth Management organization changes" in the "Recent developments" section of the Fourth Quarter 2019 Report for more information."
+Refer to "Global Wealth Management organizational changes" in the "Our business" section of the Annual Report 2019 for more information.